 In a study published in the Journal of Diabetes Research, researchers found vinegar consumption can help regulate your blood sugar levels after eating.

-By regulating blood sugar—especially for those with type 2 diabetes—pickle juice may be able to stave off heart problems, kidney damage, and other health issues.
+By regulating blood sugar--especially for those with type 2 diabetes--pickle juice may be able to stave off heart problems, kidney damage, and other health issues.

-8. Pickle juice can relieve heartburn
+8. Pickle juice can relieve heartburn.

 This one is tricky.
 The vinegar in pickle juice may actually cause heartburn in some individuals, but relieve heartburn symptoms in others.
 The side effects will vary, so test this idea first in small amounts.

 By drinking pickle juice, you may be able to reduce pain and other negative symptoms that may accompany acid reflux.